easybuilders/easybuild/docs/Submitting_jobs.rst

 be performed, rather than performing the installations locally on the system you are on.

-If dependency resolution is enabled using ``--robot`` (see also :ref:`use_robot`), EasyBuild will submit separate jobs and set dependencies between them to ensure they are run in the order dictated by the dependency graph(s).
+If dependency resolution is enabled using ``--robot`` (see also :ref:`use_robot`), EasyBuild will submit separate jobs and set dependencies between them to ensure they are run in the order dictated by the software dependency graph(s).

 See :ref:`submitting_jobs_usage` for more details.